 Sometimes my friends travel with me.
-Last year we went to Greece and Turkey together.
+Last year we went to Turkey together.
 More likely, I see them in the States.
 I have different groups of women — not just one — so I meet each group once a month.
 They are from all backgrounds and all walks of life.
-They ask me to pick the places to dine and set the schedule around when I am in town.
+They ask me to select the places to dine and set the schedule around when I am in town.
 As much as I love my home girls, I love to be home, alone.
 If you can’t be happy by yourself, you’ll never be happy with someone else.

 And, speaking of someone else, I was blessed to share two years with a strong, loving husband, but lost him to a chronic illness a few years ago.
 Dating has its own challenges — I know you agree with me — which has led me to appreciate more the Pakistani tradition of the arranged marriage, like my own.
 Even now, I’d like to meet someone in my circle.
 I’m 46 years old.
 Why go outside?
 Don’t think I am parochial: As a realist, maximizing points of commonality minimizes points of conflict.
 I’m looking for an equal, a companion who will complement (and compliment) me.
 We will travel the world over, and, as a strong woman, I will do it with or without you (and can pay my own way, thank-you very much).